tytydraco/yessleep/out/Project_42_The_Aberration.md

 I gasp, wiping my lips with my sleeve and looking back to flatbed in the corridor light.
 The wooden box is no more.
 It’s a scatter of splinters, but its contents are clearly visible.
 Or, whatever's left of them.

 There’s a man’s face on the cart.
 It’s caved in, the jaw shattered and the skull split open.
 Pieces of his brain are oozing onto the floor.
-His heart is sitting inside his split-open rib-cage, several ventricles missing alongside serrated teeth marks.
-His intestines are a mangled mess.
-He looks like a half-finished meal.
+His heart is sitting inside his split-open rib-cage, leaking red through serrated teeth marks.

 “Jesus Christ…” I mutter, looking away from him.
 “What is this place?
 This lab?”